kubernetes/community/contributors/guide/issue-triage.md

 that milestone in bulk.

 ## Closing issues
 Issues that are identified as a support request, duplicate, not-reproducible or lacks enough information from reporter should be closed following guidelines explained in this file.
 Also, any issues that can not be resolved because of any particular reason should be closed.
-These issues should have one or more of following self-readable
+These issues should have one or more of following self-readable labels:
-labels:
-* `kind/support`
-* `triage/duplicate`
-* `triage/not-reproducible`
-* `triage/needs-information`
-* `triage/unresolved`
+* `kind/support`: Indicates an issues is not a bug but a support request.
+* `triage/duplicate`: Indicates an issue is a duplicate of other open issue.
+* `triage/not-reproducible`: Indicates an issue can not be reproduced as described.
+* `triage/needs-information`: Indicates an issue needs more information in order to work on it.
+* `triage/unresolved`: Indicates an issue that can not be resolved.

 A triage engineer should add these labels appropriately.
-Kubernetees GitHub Org members can search issues per these labels to find ones that can be quickly closed.
+Kubernetees GitHub Org members can search [open issues per these labels](https://github.com/kubernetes/kubernetes/labels?utf8=%E2%9C%93&q=triage%2F+kind%2Fsupport+is%3Aopen) to find ones that can be quickly closed.